nextflow-io/nextflow/CONTRIBUTING.md

 The suggested development environment is [IntelliJ IDEA](https://www.jetbrains.com/idea/download/).
 See the [README](https://github.com/nextflow-io/nextflow/#intellij-idea) for a short primer on how to import and configure Nextflow to work with it.

-Nextflow does not impose a strict code formatting style, however the following setting should be applied:
+Nextflow does not impose a strict code formatting style, however the following settings should be applied:

 * Use spaces for indentation
 * Tab size: 4